 Not all wavelengths need be represented to produce white light; it can be simply produced by mixing the three primary light colors.
 Ambient light is a varying assembly of many different wavelengths.
 Artificial lighting can approach white light (5,500 K), but the full spectrum of wavelengths is not necessarily present.
-The reflected colors (wavelengths) of a tooth cannot be seen if those wavelengths are not present in the ambient light spectrum.^{2,18} If ambient conditions have only a small range of the spectrum of light wavelengths, all that is reflected back are the wavelengths present.
+The reflected colors (wavelengths) of a tooth cannot be seen if those wavelengths are not present in the ambient light spectrum.^{2,16} If ambient conditions have only a small range of the spectrum of light wavelengths, all that is reflected back are the wavelengths present.
 If red light is not fairly represented in the spectrum, the reds in the object to be matched will not be visible.

 CRI is the measure of the completeness of the light spectrum.
 A measure of 100 indicates that the entire visible and near-UV light spectrum is present.
 Although the closeto-visible UV spectrum cannot be seen, it is commonly absorbed and fluoresced out at wavelengths in the visible spectrum.
-Fluorescent bulbs tend to be at 3,000 to 4,200 K. The average incandescent dental-unit lamp has a CRI of 75 and averages 3,800 K. 13,20,22 Theoretically, the ideal light to take a shade has an equal energy mixture of light-a balanced, equal mixture of all the visible wavelengths.
-A CRI greater than 93 is preferred.
-Ideally, both the clinician and laboratory technician should have balanced full-spectrum lighting conditions.
+The average incandescent dental-unit lamp has a CRI of 75 and averages 3,800 K.12,18,21A CRI greater than 93 is preferred.
+Ideally, both the clinician and laboratory technician should have balanced full-spectrum lighting cond itions.